gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 Myshkin does not redeem the people around him.
 He illuminates their suffering without being able to relieve it.
-He loves Nastasya Filipovna — the most damaged character in the novel — with perfect, selfless love.
+He loves Nastasya Filipovna, the most damaged character in the novel, with perfect, selfless love.

 She is murdered.
 He relapses into total idiocy.